-Julian Assange defiant as Sweden drops rape investigation - BBC News
+Assange defiant as rape probe dropped

 Wikileaks founder Julian Assange has said he will not forgive and forget attempts to arrest him over rape allegations which led him to seek asylum in Ecuador's London embassy.

-In an angry tweet, Mr Assange said he had been detained for seven years "without charge" while his children grew up and his "name was slandered".
+Hailing an "important victory", he said he was prepared for dialogue with the US and UK authorities.

+Mr Assange, 45, is wanted in the US over the leaking of military and diplomatic documents.

-Sweden said on Friday it had decided to drop the rape investigation.
+Sweden said on Friday it had decided to drop its rape investigation.

 Meanwhile Ecuador urged the UK to allow him safe passage out of the country.

-Mr Assange, 45, has chosen to remain in the embassy as he fears extradition to Sweden would lead to extradition to the US, where he is wanted over the leaking of hundreds of thousands of secret military and diplomatic documents.
+The Wikileaks founder has chosen to remain in the embassy as he fears extradition to Sweden would lead to extradition to the US.

+"Today is an important victory for me and the UN human rights system, but by no means erases seven years of detention without charge... while my children grew up.
+That is not something I can forgive or forget," he told journalists from a balcony at the embassy.

+The offence of failing to surrender to bail carries a maximum penalty of one year in prison.

+"My legal staff have contacted the UK authorities and we hope to engage in a dialogue about what will be the best way forward," he added, saying he was also "happy to engage" with the US.

-However, police in London said they would still be obliged to arrest him if he left the Ecuadorean embassy, despite the Swedish prosecutors' decision.
+Police in London have said they would still be obliged to arrest Mr Assange if he left the Ecuadorean embassy, despite the Swedish prosecutors' decision.

 The Metropolitan Police Service (MPS) said Mr Assange still faced the lesser charge of failing to surrender to a court, an offence punishable by up to a year in prison or a fine.